 The winemaking is old school, utilising feet and a basket press, wild ferments, large format oak, mostly used.
 Some whole bunch for the shiraz, but the aim is to produce wines of energy and drinkability.
 I found them to be incredibly harmonious and gourmand, terrifically versatile with food, and the winemaking hasn’t pushed them into a discernible stylistic camp, except to say, they’re delicious!

-It’s tempting for wine producers to push their wines in a certain direction, indeed, most do, but the overall impression here is that nothing’s forced and that the wines are allowed to make themselves.
+The overall impression here is that nothing’s forced and that the wines are allowed to make themselves.

 Juliard GSM 2023

 A GSM from Beechworth may sound incongruous, but if ever you were ever in any doubt of the greatness and versatility of the region, Juliard’s GSM will change your mind.
 All the varietals shine in this blend and this is certainly greater than the sum of its parts.
 The fruit is estate grown, planted on the Sorrenberg property, biodynamically farmed though not certified.
 Gorgeous aromatics of mulberry, blackberry, smoke, raspberry, plum, cut flowers and fennel.
 Super energy, slightly more than medium bodied, and pulsating with youthful vigour.
 The fruit, dark and ripe, yet juicy and tangy.
 Dark chocolate, black olive, soy, black tea and serious, firm tannins.
 Gourmand in style, wonderfully versatile at table.
+Waters Wine Co

 Juliard Sparkling Rose NV